A Comprehensive Survey on Long Context Language Modeling: Workflow Design

 In summary, LLM-fixed methods offer diverse strategies for prompt compression by optimizing input representations while preserving the frozen parameters of the original LLM.
-These methods significantly enhance computational and memory efficiency, enabling more effective utilization of LLMs for a broad range of tasks.
+As an upper-bound reference, \citet{kuratov2025cramming} demonstrate near-lossless \(\sim 1500\times\) compression by optimizing a small set of soft `memory' vectors for a frozen LLM, clarifying the achievable limits of soft-prompt compression and pointing to directions for future encoders compression ratios.
+In general, these methods significantly enhance computational and memory efficiency, enabling more effective utilization of LLMs for a broad range of tasks.

 \paragraph{Gist Token-based} Gist token-based methods aim to compress prompts by condensing the context into a small set of special tokens, referred to as ``\textit{gist tokens}"~\cite{NEURIPS2023_3d77c6dc}.
 These tokens replace the original context, enabling efficient caching and reuse while reducing computational costs.
 However, such methods typically require modifying the parameters of the LLM.
 Gist~\cite{NEURIPS2023_3d77c6dc} introduces a method to train models for prompt compression without additional cost over standard instruction finetuning, which inserts gist tokens after the prompt and modifies Transformer attention masks to prevent tokens after the gist tokens from attending to those before them, allowing the model to learn both prompt compression and instruction following simultaneously.
 AutoCompressors~\cite{chevalier-etal-2023-adapting} process long documents by recursively generating gist tokens which are passed as soft prompts to all subsequent segments and result in more compact soft prompts.
 Activation Beacon~\cite{zhang2025long} serves as a plug-in for Transformer-based LLMs that enables effective, efficient, and flexible compression of long contexts, featuring a progressive compression workflow that distills the context into a small set of activations.